Tobique—Mactaquac: Political geography

 The district includes the counties of Carleton and Victoria as well as the Parish and Village of Saint-André and the eastern part of the County of York (excluding the City of Fredericton and vicinity).
 The neighbouring ridings are Madawaska—Restigouche, Miramichi, Fredericton, and New Brunswick Southwest.
 Across the border to Maine, it neighbours the Maine District 2 of the United States House of Representatives.

 The electoral district was created in 1996 from portions of the old ridings of Carleton—Charlotte, Fredericton—York—Sunbury, and Madawaska—Victoria.
 Its creation was very controversial, as it included areas with both large anglophone and francophone populations, while neighbouring communities were placed in other ridings.
 This seemingly went against the "communities of interest" criterion in drawing electoral boundaries.

-As per the 2012 federal electoral distribution, this riding will gain territory from Fredericton and lose a small territory to the new riding of Miramichi—Grand Lake.
+Following the 2012 federal electoral distribution, this riding gained territory from Fredericton and lost a small territory to the new riding of Miramichi—Grand Lake.

+Following the 2022 Canadian federal electoral redistribution, the riding gained the Parishes of Dumfries, Prince William, Manners Sutton, and Kingsclear, and the municipalities of Hanwell, and Harvey and the Indian Reserve of Kingsclear 6 from New Brunswick Southwest, while its border with Fredericton—Oromocto (replacing Fredericton) was rerouted to follow the northern border of the City of Fredericton (2023 borders), and it lost the parishes of Drummond and Grand Falls and the municipalities of Saint-André, Grand Falls and Drummond to Madawaska—Restigouche.